Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 ### 7. Approach To The Inmost Cave
 Episodes: 19, 20, 21, 22

+- Max starts to question if Jax and/or others are right that he shouldn't be a cybervator and is holding his team back.
+He no longer wants to by a cyber.fighter for "his self"

 - Spike asks Max what he will do when he becomes chief
 	- the first change that Max proposes is to get rid if the idea of cheif entirely but eventualy compromises to have a 5 chief system.
 The entire team that wins a championships becomes cheif geting rid of the idea that only the MVP becomes cheif which means everyone including Support Cybervators can become cheif